peterweissbier/linux-tweaks/README.md

 <your username> ALL=(ALL) NOPASSWD: ALL

 ## faster compiling
-lscpu
-to check your number of cpu threads sudo nano /etc/makepkg.conf edit to
+use the command >>nproc<< to check your number of cpu threads to be on the safe side use like 2-4 threads less for compiling example now edit your makepkg.conf sudo nano /etc/makepkg.conf edit it to the desired # of threads e.g.
-MAKEFLAGS="-j$(nproc)"

-for weaker CPUs you can try and put a value that is half of the number of threads of your core, like for example
-#MAKEFLAGS="-j6"
+MAKEFLAGS="-j10(nproc)"

 ## import any recv key
 gpg --recv-keys 893e8e9432898e